Baza-Foundation/baza-coin/README.md

 If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

-- `git clone -b master --single-branch link to baza repo`
+- `git clone -b master --single-branch git@gitlab.ekata.io:baza-foundation/baz-token.git`
 - `cd baza`
 - `mkdir build`
 - `cd build`